 Q: Why is the water backing up and making a mess?

-Q: What coffee works best in an ekobrew?
+Q: What coffee works best in an Ekobrew?

-Q: How often should I wash my ekobrew?
+Q: How often should I wash my Ekobrew?

-By rinsing the ekobrew thoroughly after each use, and immediately after brewing, your maintenance and need for dishwasher cleaning will be minimal.
+By rinsing the Ekobrew thoroughly after each use, and immediately after brewing, your maintenance and need for dishwasher cleaning will be minimal.

 Note: If you use exclusively dark roast coffee or flavored coffee in your Ekobrew, consider cleaning it about 30% more often.
 Darker roasts and flavored coffee contain more surface oils than other types of coffee.
-Those oils can resist simple rinsing and over time harden in your Ekobrew screen as well as the filter holder of your Keurig® machine.
+Those oils can resist simple rinsing and over time harden on your Ekobrew screen as well as on the filter holder of your Keurig® machine.